leyyunni/leyyunni/README.md

 ## About me

 I'm a senior IT and program operations specialist with deep federal experience modernizing enterprise systems, operationalizing cloud and AI capabilities, and driving workforce transformation at scale.
-Currently leading cloud strategy, FinOps modernization, and AI readiness initiatives at the IRS.
+Currently leading cloud strategy, FinOps modernization, and AI readiness initiatives.

 I hold active **AWS AI Practitioner** and **AWS Cloud Practitioner** certifications and am hands-on with building data pipelines, cloud infrastructure, and analytics solutions to back up the work I've led for over a decade.